I am assisting my aunt sell her property in Rendlesham. Does the solicitor arrange the energy assessment or do I organise this?

 How does conveyancing in Rendlesham differ for new build properties?

 Most buyers of new build property in Rendlesham come to us having been asked by the developer to sign contracts and commit to the purchase even before the premises is finished.
 This is because builders in Rendlesham usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Rendlesham or who has acted in the same development.

-Due to the guidance of my in-laws I had a survey completed on a house in Rendlesham ahead of appointing solicitors.
+I opted to have a survey done on a house in Rendlesham prior to instructing conveyancers.
 I have been told that there is a flying freehold element to the house.
-Our surveyor advised that some lenders will not grant a loan on this type of home.
+My surveyor advised that some mortgage companies may refuse to give a mortgage on a flying freehold house.